NCAR/ncar-python-tutorial/curricula/self_paced/z230-pt1c_selfpaced.md

            data['tempout'].append(float(split_line[2]))
    ```

+The `float` datatype refers to floating point real values - the datatype of any numbers with values after a decimal point.
 You could also change the datatype to `int`, which will round the values down to the closest full integer.

 34. [python] Add a `DEBUG` section at the end and see what
    `data['tempout']` now looks like.
 Do you see a difference?